MDAnalysis/MDAnalysis.github.io/pages/installation_quick_start.md

 [pip](http://www.pip-installer.org/en/latest/index.html):

 {% highlight bash %}
-pip install MDAnalysis
+pip install --upgrade MDAnalysis
 {% endhighlight %}

 To run the test cases and examples, also install the unit tests (about 20 MiB in size):

 {% highlight bash %}
-pip install MDAnalysisTests
+pip install --upgrade MDAnalysisTests
 {% endhighlight %}

 For more details on installation and alternative ways to install MDAnalysis